emiridbest/esusu2/README.md

-        Balance.tsx to return your `cUSD` wallet balance SocialProfile.tsx to return profile details of the connected user SocialConnectUI.tsx to signIn, signOut of sessions amd also `register`and `revoke` identifiers TransactionList.tsx to return transaction history on `cUSD` tokens of the connected user /SocialConnect includes helper files
+        Balance.tsx to return your `cUSD` wallet balance SocialProfile.tsx to return profile details of the connected user SocialConnectUI.tsx to signIn, signOut of sessions amd also `register`and `revoke` identifiers TransactionList.tsx to return transaction history on `cUSD` reward points of the connected user /SocialConnect includes helper files
         /abis hold contractABI for various socialConnect protocol /public includes static files